 To request partial payment for work that has not been completed in its entirety, a VR3472, Contracted Service Modification Request, is submitted.
 Justification for why the vocational assessment cannot be completed in its entirety must be included on the VR3472, Contracted Service Modification Request form.

 A partial work product, such as a report and documentation of time spent in completing the deliverables, must be submitted with the VR3472, Contracted Service Modification Request form.
 The form must be approved by the VR director before any partial work is invoiced.
 The achievement of required deliverables and hours spent is evaluated on a case-by-case basis.
-See Chapter 3: Basic Standards for information on how to complete VR3472, Contracted Service Modification Request.
+For more information, refer to 3.6.4.2 Evaluation of Service Delivery.

 4.4.4 Fees

 For more information, refer to 4.7 Employment Assessments Fee Schedule.